Ajaxin13/All-The-Things-Digital/README.md

+## All-The-Things-Digital

-This repository gathers sample frameworks that demonstrate Saucelabs and TestObject capabilities of VMs, Emulators/Simulators and Mobile Native and Web Apps using different languages and test frameworks.
+This repository gathers sample frameworks that demonstrate Sauce Labs capabilities of VMs, Emulators/Simulators and Mobile Native and Web Apps using different languages and test frameworks.

-Languages and frameworks will be added progressively.
+Frameworks using different languages will be added progressively.